CxTurkO/Basic-To-Do-List/README.md

 ## How to Use
 1. Open `index.html` in your browser.
-2. Enter a task in the input box and set a deadline (optional).
+2. Enter a task in the input box.
 3. Click **Add** to add the task to the list.
 4. Mark tasks as complete or delete them as needed.
+5. Store previous activities and the last thing in the Input Box.

 ## Technologies Used
 - HTML, CSS, JavaScript.